 Please enable JavaScript in your browser to complete this form.

-There’s a printable recipe card for this Slow Cooker Beef Curry recipe below.
-But for the shopping list here are the main ingredients you’ll need.
+There’s a printable recipe card for this Slow Cooker Beef Curry recipe below with quantities, but here are the main ingredients and ideas for any swaps:

 • Beef: I love using beef shin in the slow cooker as it’s perfect for this method of cooking.
 Chuck steak and beef skirt also works really well.
 Generally leaner cuts of beef don’t work as well as they can go tough when slow cooked.

-• Tinned Tomatoes: Chopped canned tomatoes form the base of the curry sauce.
+• Tinned Tomatoes: Chopped canned tomatoes form the base of the curry sauce and they’re a cheap and easy storecupboard staple.

 • Curry Powder: I like to use medium curry powder, but you can use hot or mild if you prefer.
 Just double check it’s gluten free with no ‘may contain’ warnings.